-- You or anyone else owing the money (on a debt in joint names) have not made a payment during last six years
+- You or anyone else owing the money (on debt in joint names) have not made a payment during the last six years.

-- You have not written to the creditor admitting you owe the debt
+- You have not written to the creditor admitting that you owe the debt.

-I am not suggesting that you should ignore your creditors for six years and not paying them will automatically clear your debt that wouldn’t actually work.
+I am not suggesting that you ignore your creditors for six years and not pay them.
+That wouldn’t actually work.

-As the above explanation suggests, if you start to ignore your creditors, they’re likely to get in touch with you rather quickly and may even do this through the courts, by obtaining a CCJ or other debt collection procedure available to them i.e. Attachment of earning, charging order or issuing bailiff orders or may be transferred debt to debt collection companies for professional debt collection method.
+As the above explanation suggests, if you start to ignore your creditors, they’re likely to get in touch with you rather quickly and may even do this through the courts, by obtaining a CCJ or other debt collection procedure available to them i.e., Attachment of earning, charging order or issuing bailiff orders or maybe transferred the debt-to-debt collection companies for professional debt collection method.

 “Okay, I’ll move house and not tell them!”
-Some might say, simply ignoring the debt and your creditor is not recommended as your creditor may impose GAIN entry on your credit report which can impact your credit report severely.
+Some may argue that simply ignoring the debt and your creditor is not recommended because your creditor may impose a GAIN entry on your credit report, which can have a significant impact on your credit report.
 Ultimately, your creditor or debt collection company will find out your new address and contact details as they know their work very well.